Virtual Psychotherapy in 43 States, In-Person in Philadelphia.

 In addition to providing psychotherapy in inpatient, adult outpatient, substance use, and college counseling settings, my experience includes personality and neuropsychological assessment, executive coaching, leadership and organizational consultation, and clinical consultation and supervision.

-While I see a wide range of people, I am particularly comfortable working with people with multiracial/multicultural families or relationships, people of Asian descent, immigrants or the adult children of immigrants, artists, graduate students and post-doctoral clinicians, and people who have experienced shifts in class and/or religious identity.
+While I see a wide range of people, I am particularly comfortable working with people in multiracial/multicultural families or relationships, people of Asian descent, immigrants or the adult children of immigrants, graduate students, clinicians, and people who have experienced shifts in class and/or religious identity.

 While it's important and worthwhile to improve upon what our minds already know about ourselves, the unconscious is hard to apprehend, hard to "act logically" upon, and hard to put into language.
 These forces most often reveal themselves through our embodied sense of emotions, how we relate to other people, our actions, those times we feel out of control, and the things we selectively don't pay attention to.